KeboHQ/Kebo-Twitter-Feed/readme.txt

 Hassle-free and user-friendly way to add a Twitter Feed to your website.
 We provide a custom Widget to help you display the Twitter Feed on your website, as well as direct access to the data for developers to use as they wish.

 = Why use Kebo Twitter Feed? =

+* Get started in just a few clicks.
+No setting up your own Twitter App (API v1.1 made easy).
+* Compatible with any WordPress hosting.
+* Advanced caching, discreetly caches in the background after page load.
+* WordPress 3.6 compatible.
+* Completely Multisite compatible.

 Other solutions usually require you to create a Twitter App and provide the plugin with OAuth credentials yourself.
 Our hassle-free solution takes care of all the complex OAuth requests for you.
 In a few clicks you can have your Twitter Feed displayed on your site.